FNScence/CSAFAP-config-package/README.md

 ## Known Issues
 - **Fix: cfg rejected by game bug**
-  Launch your personal autoexec config using the launch option `+exec cfgname` and at the bottom of that config use `exec CSAFAP/main`.
+  Launch your personal autoexec config using the launch option `+exec cfgname` and at the bottom of that config use `exec csafap/main`.
   Also don't exec the configs while already on a server.
 Run them from the main menu (or, as explained above, on game launch) instead.

 ## Installation
 - **Step 1:**
-  Download and place the whole folder named `CSAFAP` in the config folder of the CS2 installation, at this path:<br />
+  Download and place the whole folder named `csafap` in the config folder of the CS2 installation, at this path:<br />
 		`C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg`

 - **Step 2:**
-  Inside the `CSAFAP`-directory, copy the `csgo`-folder and paste it at this path:<br />
+  Inside the `csafap`-directory, copy the `csgo`-folder and paste it at this path:<br />
 		`C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\`

 - **Step 3:**
-  Open the main config of this package `CSAFAP\main.cfg` with an editor of your choice (e.g. notepad++).<br />
+  Open the main config of this package `csafap\main.cfg` with an editor of your choice (e.g. notepad++).<br />
   **ENTER YOUR SENSITIVITY AT THE TOP!** Change the keybinds to your preference.<br />
   If you don't want to use a feature, disable the keybind by adding `// ` at the start of it's line.

 - **Step 4:**
   Run the main config in-game.
 Add exactly these launch options: <br />
-  `+exec CSAFAP/main -testscript "../../csgo/cfg/CSAFAP/addons/.vtest"`
+  `+exec csafap/main -testscript "../../csgo/cfg/csafap/addons/.vtest"`

 - **Done!**